 Miltec UV developed a revolutionary, patented technology that gives Lithium Ion Battery (LIB) manufacturers the ability to deliver enhanced safety at a lower cost.
 Our patents include a UV Curable Ceramic Coating for Separators and a UV Curable Binder for Cathodes and Anodes.
 Miltec’s patent on UV ceramic coating applies to all types of LIB separators.
 There are also patents pending that cover ceramic coatings on anodes and cathodes.
 Our UV process is an energy-saving process that nearly eliminates the drying oven.
 No NMP is used in any Miltec product.
 The energy savings due to a shorter drying oven, smaller footprint, and higher line speeds make the UV process a significantly lower-cost alternative for separator manufacturers.

-Our prototype ceramic coating unit, the CX400, coats separator at 120 meters per minute and occupies an incredibly small footprint of 3.3 x 6.6 feet (1 x 2 meters.
+Our prototype ceramic coating unit, the CX400, coats separator at 120 meters per minute and occupies an incredibly small footprint of 3.3 x 6.6 feet (1 x 2 meters).
 Miltec’s unique binders are compatible with a variety of ceramic fillers and separator materials (PE, PP, Layered polyolefins, PET, and nonwovens).
-The binder chemistry is flexible and can be adjusted to meet precise performance specifications for many properties included high porosity and low shrinkage (up to 180°C).
+The binder chemistry is flexible and can be adjusted to meet precise performance specifications for many properties included high porosity and low shrinkage, up to 356°F (180°C).

 The UV binder is electrochemically stable and has been tested in batteries operating at voltages up to 4.8 V. Independent tests have shown the cycling stability of our UV chemistry is equivalent to PVDF.

 Ceramic Coated Separator Advantages:

 - Improved Fire Safety by reducing shrinkage significantly even at temperatures that close the pores of the base separator film.

 - Fast Curing (120 m/min with a Miltec UV curing lamp)